Avatar photo

 But if you invest in the same top mega-cap stocks via funds—whether an index fund… a mutual fund… or your 401(k)—you might not be diversified enough…

-You see, the more money that pours into index funds, the more it props up the top stocks—such as Apple (AAPL), Microsoft (MSFT), and Tesla (TSLA)… while distorting the value of other stocks in the market.
+You see, the more money that pours into index funds, the more it props up the top stocks… while distorting the value of other stocks in the market.

-And if you look at the top 10 stocks in the SPDR S&P 500 ETF Trust (SPY)—the index fund tracking the S&P 500—just 2% of index names account for more than a quarter of the fund.
+Consider that the top 10 stocks in the SPDR S&P 500 ETF Trust (SPY)—the index fund tracking the S&P 500—account for more than 1/3 of the total assets under management… while the remaining 490 stocks have far less weight.

 Not having a wide enough variety in your portfolio means less protection against the downside… and less profit potential outside of the market return.